dood456/alx/README.md

-# alx I'm an alx student
+#  I'm an alx student